COLA construction

 Steel vs fabric COLA: what's the difference?

-Steel (Colorbond) and fabric membrane (PVC) COLAs both provide full weatherproofing on a steel frame, and they differ in natural light, rain acoustics, installation speed, shape flexibility, and long-term lifecycle costs.
-Steel roofs use metal cladding with skylights for natural light; fabric roofs transmit natural light through the membrane and absorb more rain sound.
-For an equivalent outcome including bird-proofing, lighting, and acoustic treatment, the two are comparable in price.
+Steel (Colorbond) and fabric membrane (PVC) COLAs both provide full weatherproofing on a steel frame, and they differ in natural light, rain acoustics, installation speed, shape flexibility, and lifecycle cost.
+Steel roofs use metal cladding with skylights; fabric roofs transmit natural light through the membrane and absorb more rain sound.

 Prefab vs custom COLA: what's the difference?